Suggest a Songfact / Artistfact

 Since the record's release, fans were speculating whether the subject of this song is the actress Jennifer Aniston with whom Mayer had been linked with in tabloids.
 Nekesa Mumbi Moody from the Associated Press dared to mention the rumors to him.
 "I know some people think that, but it doesn't," a slightly exasperated Mayer responded.
 "That would mean that my personal life is more powerful than the music itself, and it's just not.
 No one's personal life is more powerful than music itself, and it's just not.
 By the way, I'm not the first person to process a personal life into putting out a record," he added.
 "I think if there's any intrigue - obviously it would be silly of me to ask somebody not to be intrigued - but I think when the music starts playing, you're not thinking about my life, you're thinking about yours."

-This song shares the same theme of a number of tracks on Battle Studies, the message being that love is truly a battlefield.
+This song shares the same theme of a number of tracks on Battle Studies, the message being that love is truly a battlefield, and jealousy is a tactic.
 Mayer said during a June 2009 live gig, "The album is called 'Battle Studies' and that's because it incorporates a lot of lessons, a lot of observations, and a little bit of advice, like a handbook, like a heartbreak handbook."

 Battle Studies was recorded in a studio that Mayer built in a private home in a Los Angeles suburb, in order to escape the paparazzi and rediscover tranquility.
 The singer-songwriter lived and worked there over the course of six months before wrapping at the Capitol Studios in Los Angeles.